 A funding valuation uses a number of actuarial assumptions to project the value of future pension plan liabilities and contributions.
 Assumptions using professional judgment are made about future inﬂation, salary increases, retirement ages, life expectancy and other variables.

-At Ontario Teachers', the assumption setting process is extremely robust and includes detailed stochastic analysis to support the board in setting the discount rate as well as an annual in-depth analysis of plan experience by the plan's external actuary.
+At Ontario Teachers’, the assumption setting process is extremely robust and includes detailed stochastic analysis to support the board in setting the discount rate as well as an annual in-depth analysis of plan experience by the plan’s external actuary.
 If assumptions show a pattern of deviating from actual experience, they are reviewed and may be adjusted.
-The independent actuary must conﬁrm that the assumptions are appropriate and works closely with board members in the assumption setting exercise.
+The external actuary works closely with the board to set assumptions and confirm they are appropriate.
 The Canadian Institute of Actuaries (CIA) Standards of Practice require that each assumption is independently reasonable and that assumptions are appropriate in aggregate.